quest-friends/Planning/MVP.md

 Enemies are stationary but will attack player if they move adjacent

-Player can 'win' by stepping on exit til
+Player can 'win' by stepping on exit tile

 Play can 'lose' by having health reduced to zero (via being attacked)